cuhp293/Android/README.md

 - **Linear Layout Implementation:** Located in the `Cal_Linear` folder.
 This version exclusively utilizes linear layout elements.
 - **Constraint Layout Implementation:** Located in the `Cal_Constraint` folder.
 This version is designed using constraint layout elements only.

+---

+## Week 5 Assignment: Calculator Application

+This is a Calculator application with an interface similar to the attached image.
+It performs basic calculations using integer data types.
+The application was developed from the "Cal_Linear" folder as part of the assignment for week 4.